 In just two short game drives we saw a huge diversity of game: Defassa waterbuck, eland, zebra, impala, buffalo, hippo, Masai giraffe, warthog, hyaena, topi, elephant and much more.
 Akagera is a birder’s paradise, and with more than 500 bird species recorded, we naturally saw lots of birds too!

-During this visit we were joined by Wilderness Safaris COO Grant Woodrow, Wilderness Safaris Project & Development Manager Christo Potgieter, building contractor Phil Hartell and Jes Gruner, Akagera National Park Manager and CEO of Akagera Management Company.
+During this visit we were joined by Wilderness COO Grant Woodrow, Wilderness Project & Development Manager Christo Potgieter, building contractor Phil Hartell and Jes Gruner, Akagera National Park Manager and CEO of Akagera Management Company.
 Together we mapped out the Magashi site and marked the different structures.
 We also decided on where we would build our main area, place the guest tents, kitchen, workshop and other areas of the lodge build.

 As with any good adventure, it poured with rain and we were completely drenched as we walked around.
 In Rwanda, people believe that rain is a blessing… Magashi has definitely been blessed!